hyvor/flashload/README.md

-# flashload
+# FlashLoad

-FlashLoad converts separate HTML pages into a single-page application and makes loading faster by cheating.
+FlashLoad converts separate HTML pages into a single-page application and makes navigation faster by preloading pages on mouseover

+This library is heavily inspired by [InstantClick](https://instantclick.io), but more lightweight and has more configuration options.

 Add FlashLoad to your website.
 ```